anvilistas/tabulator/README.md

 This is reflected in the built-in `"date"` and `"datetime"` Formatters, Editors and Sorters.
 These built-in Formatters, Editors and Sorters have been overridden to expect python objects.

+_If you would like to use JS Tabulator datetime formatter/sorter use `"luxon_datetime"` in place of `"datetime"`._
+_You will need `luxon.js` imported via CDN in your Native Libraries for this to work._

 ```python
     self.tabulator.columns = [
         ...